-- Signs: 'objective' manifestations of a disease process (e.g., a rash, high blood pressure) - Symptoms: 'subjective' experiences (pain or other form of distress) - Healthy individuals develop a new physical symptom every 5 7 days - 95% of these symptoms are never brought to the attention of a doctor.
+- Signs: 'objective' manifestations of a disease process (e.g.,rash,High BP) - Symptoms: 'subjective' experiences (pain or other form of distress). - Healthy individuals develop a new physical symptom every 5-7 days. - 95% of these symptoms are never brought to the attention of a doctor.